Tidwell/nodeSteam/README.md

 ### Methods

   Note that all methods accept a single options object.
-The key names match the query string parameters specified in the valve documentation. (additional docs coming soon.
-For now, see usage and the valve documenation for any questions)
+The key names match the query string parameters specified in the valve documentation.
+(Additional docs coming soon.
+For now, see usage and the valve documenation for any questions).

+  If using JSON for results (default), the result will automatically be parsed into a json object before being passed to the callback.
+Any

 ####getNewsForApp